sslotsky/violet-paginator/README.md

 ##### actionFactory

 As an example, consider a datatable where one column has a checkbox that's supposed to mark an item as active or inactive.
-Assuming that you have a `listId` of `'recipes'`, you could write an action creator like this to update the record on the server and then toggle the active state of the corresponding recipe within the list:
+Assuming that you have a `listId` of `'recipeGrid'`, you could write an action creator like this to update the record on the server and then toggle the active state of the corresponding recipe within the list:

 ```javascript